U.S. Stocks Slide as Tech Shares Drop

 Many investors said they see few reasons to extend bets on stocks that are already trading near all-time highs.
 Recent economic data, especially inflation, have been middling, expectations for policy changes like tax cuts and fiscal stimulus have been tempered and second-quarter earnings season has yet to begin in earnest.

-Central banks around the world have also suggested that they will push for a less accommodative monetary policy, sending yields on government bonds higher.
+Central banks around the world have also suggested that they will push for a normalization in monetary policy -- sending yields on government bonds higher.

+At the same time, selloffs have been relatively short-lived, suggesting investors don't want to miss out on a market that has been rising.
+The Dow Jones Industrial Average is on track to rise for seven straight quarters.

 Continue Reading Below